Why Are My Dog’s Eyes Red?

 5 min read

-Have you ever looked at your dog, expecting to see their sweet loving look, but instead you get tired, blood-shot eyes?
-Well, that’s not because your dog’s been enjoying a puff with his pup-buddies, but might be a sign of a serious health issue.
+Have you ever looked at your dog, expecting to see their sweet loving gaze, but instead you got tired, blood-shot eyes?
+Well, that’s not because your dog’s been enjoying a puff with his pup-buddies (even if that stuff does happen to be legal in your neck of the woods).
+No, all joking aside, it might actually be a sign of a health issue.

 How are dog’s eyes different from humans?

 As a matter of fact, your dog’s eyes are very similar to your own.
-It’s an active, exposed organ used for focusing and locating objects in the environment.
-The only difference is that dogs have a third eyelid.
-The ‘Nictitating Membrane’ is located on the inner corner of the eye and protects it from scratches.
+They’re an active, exposed organ used for vision, focusing on and locating objects in the environment.
+A major difference is that dogs have a third eyelid.
+The ‘nictitating membrane’, as it’s called, is located on the inner corner of the eye and functions to protect the eye and distribute tears.

-Dogs are mainly guided by their nose so they do not actually see with their eyes.
-It means they can shove their head in places not safe for the eyes such as dusty corners, thorny bushes, or even other dogs’ mouths, and cause injury or inconvenience to their eyes as a result.
-The third eyelid also functions as an inflammatory response, which will clear the eye from bacteria.
+You probably know that dogs are mainly guided by their nose, sometimes to the point of following it a little too closely without paying attention..
+This means they may shove their head into places not particularly eye-friendly, such as dusty corners, thorny bushes, or even other dogs’ mouths, and cause injury or irritation to their eyes as a result.

 Some breeds suffer from eye issues more than others